fhng/ESP32-ULP-1-Wire/README.md

 *RTC_SLOW_MEMORY is 8kb in size, thats the reason I don't do a search for ROM-IDs for multiple devices.
 ULP code is getting too big as is.
 Beside I want to have as much memory as possible to store temperature datas to save battery life.

-*Probabaly will add search for ROM-IDs function in C, not in ULP.
-It is getting big and a bit messy.
-I want to keep this as a ULP sample code.
+*Probably will add search for ROM-IDs in ULP.
+It will get getting big and a bit messy though.
+I do want to keep this as a ULP sample code.

 These two subroutines are commented out.
 Uncomment to use as you need.